Sunday, July 24, 2016

 Though the book presents a strong case for anarchy, the suggestions are more pedantic than pragmatic.
 We are, I think, quite at home in utilizing the avenues available with the present system of governance for our convenience.
 How actually we can do the same, and what new avenues shall be there for us to take, when we have a society where governance takes place without government, should have been dealt with in greater detail.

 In fact, this is the reason we have happily agreed to live with ‘government’.
-All things sundry, which affects our daily existence, shall remain well defined and without doubt.
+When there is one, all things sundry, which affects our daily existence, shall remain well defined and without doubt.

-That is also the reason, we have not adopted anarchy in our life.
-Though all things abstract, which incidentally does not touch our daily life, are placed very high.
+That is the reason, we have not adopted anarchy in our life.
+Here, all things abstract, which though may not touch our daily life, are placed at high pedestal.

 No comments: